pallets/flask/docs/patterns/jquery.rst

 of that server.
 But what if you later decide to move your application to a different location?
 For example to ``http://example.com/myapp``?
-On the server side this never was a problem because we were using the handy :func:`~flask.url_for` function that did could answer that question for us, but if we are using jQuery we should better not hardcode the path to the application but make that dynamic, so how can we do that?
+On the server side this never was a problem because we were using the handy :func:`~flask.url_for` function that could answer that question for us, but if we are using jQuery we should not hardcode the path to the application but make that dynamic, so how can we do that?

 A simple method would be to add a script tag to our page that sets a